An open-source heuristic to reboot 2D nesting research: Conclusions and reflections

 \section{Conclusions and reflections}

 This paper introduced a heuristic for the 2D irregular strip packing problem (2DISPP) that redefines both the academic and open-source state of the art.
 Our implementation, \texttt{sparrow}, is publicly available at: \url{https://github.com/JeroenGar/sparrow}.
 The core idea of the algorithm is to decompose the 2DISPP into a sequence of feasibility problems, where the strip is converted into a container with fixed dimensions and the items are temporarily allowed to collide with each other.
-A local-search algorithm then iteratively moves colliding items around in an attempt to gradually resolve them all and eventually reach feasibility.
-Although we focus on the 2DISPP, most of the heuristic's components operate on the feasibility problem and can easily be incorporated into solution strategies for other 2D nesting problems such as bin packing or knapsack problems.
+A local-search algorithm iteratively moves colliding items around in an attempt to gradually resolve them all and eventually reach feasibility.
+Although we focus on the 2DISPP, most of the heuristic's components operate on the feasibility problem and can thus easily be incorporated into solution strategies for other 2D nesting problems such as bin packing or knapsack problems.

-The main contributions of this work are fourfold: (i) a reproducible and substantial improvement in solution quality across both academic and open-source contexts, (ii) a highly-optimized and robust implementation ready for deployment in practice or as a base for future research, (iii) a number of foundational algorithmic ideas that can be iteratively improved upon or adapted to other problem variants and (iv) a new set of academic benchmark instances designed to properly reflect real-world nesting applications and uncover weaknesses in our approach.
+The main contributions of this work are fourfold: (i) a reproducible and substantial improvement in solution quality across both academic and open-source contexts, (ii) a highly-optimized and robust implementation ready for deployment in practice or as a base for future research, (iii) a number of foundational algorithmic ideas that can be iteratively improved upon or adapted to other problem variants and (iv) a new set of academic benchmark instances designed to properly reflect real-world nesting applications and uncover weaknesses of the approach.

-To be frank, the scale of improvements with respect to the previous SotA demonstrated in the computational experiments (Section \ref{section:experiments}) should not have been possible on such a well-studied problem using benchmark instances that are over 25 years old.
-On the most challenging instance, \texttt{SWIM}, \texttt{sparrow}'s expected and best solution quality are both $\sim$5\% more compact than the previous best results.
+To be frank, the scale of improvements with respect to the previous state of the art demonstrated in the computational experiments (Section \ref{section:experiments}) should not have been possible on such a well-studied problem using benchmark instances that are over 25 years old.
+For the most challenging instance, \texttt{SWIM}, \texttt{sparrow}'s expected and best solution are both $\sim$5\% more compact than the previous best results.
 Such a margin of improvement confirms that stagnation with respect to 2DISPP research was not a result of it already being solved to near optimality.

 Progress in this field has instead been held back for far too long by the issues we outlined in the introduction: the persistence of high barrier to entry and a severe lack of reproducibility.
 In an alternate scenario -- where this paper were published without its open-source implementation -- the method we propose would have simply continued that trend and been nearly impossible to reproduce in practice.
 Even worse, by raising the performance bar while simultaneously leaving others unable to meaningfully verify or build upon our work, we could have inadvertently initiated a new decade of stagnation.